US STOCKS-Futures edge higher as banks rise after stress test results

-June 29 (Reuters) - U.S. stock index futures edged higher on Thursday as most banking stocks rose after clearing the Federal Reserve's annual stress test, while megcap stocks looked to extend gains despite the prospect of further interest rate hikes.
+June 29 (Reuters) - U.S. stock index futures edged higher on Thursday, as bank stocks rose after major lenders cleared the Federal Reserve's annual health test, while megacap stocks extended gains as investors shrugged off hawkish messages from the central bank chief.

-Bank of America BAC.N rose 1.1% in premarket trading, while JPMorgan Chase JPM.N, Goldman Sachs GS.N and Wells Fargo WFC.N rose in thin trading after the banks sailed through the Fed's annual test on Wednesday, showing they have enough capital to weather a severe economic slump.
+Shares of Bank of America BAC.N, JPMorgan Chase JPM.N, Goldman Sachs GS.N and Wells Fargo WFC.N rose more than 1% in premarket trading after the banks sailed through the Fed's annual test on Wednesday, showing they have enough capital to weather a severe economic slump.

-Bank of New York Mellon BK.N and Charles Schwab SCHW.K rose almost 2%, while Citigroup C.N slipped 0.5%.
+Bank of New York Mellon BK.N and Charles Schwab SCHW.K rose almost 2%.

+"The market is getting a sense of relief because the tests are critical.
+The banks passing with flying colors in what would be near depression conditions tells us that the fears regarding banks were probably exaggerated," said Thomas Hayes, chairman at Great Hill Capital.

 Following the hawkish views, traders were pricing in an 81.8% chance the Fed would hike interest rates by 25 basis point to 5.25%-5.50% range in its July meeting, according to CME Group's Fedwatch tool, up from 74.4% a week ago.

+"Economic data continues to beat on most fronts and it's hard to see a scenario where one or two hikes would derail the economy.
+But the odds of the hikes are much less than Powell is projecting so tech stocks are benefiting," said Hayes.

+Apple AAPL.O inched 0.3% higher after closing at a record high on Thursday and edging closer to a $3 trillion market capitalization.

 Investors are awaiting fresh data including the final reading of first-quarter U.S. GDP and weekly jobless claims, due at 8:30 a.m.
-ET, for clues on the outlook for rates.
+ET, to gauge the outlook for interest rates.

+Investors will also parse the speeches by Powell and Atlanta Fed President Raphael Bostic during the session.

 The Personal Consumption Expenditure index (PCE), the Fed's preferred inflation gauge, for May will be released on Friday.
 Economists polled by Reuters expect core rates to remain steady at 4.7%.